Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix by Walter Gubler: The minimal dimension of a canonical measure): Introduction

-Let us give more detail of each goal of ours.
-Let $G_{X}$ be the stabilizer of $X$ of a closed subvariety of an abelian variety $A$, and put $B := A / G_{X}$ and $Y := X / G_{X}$.
-We call $X$ a \emph{special} subvariety of $A$ if $Y$ is the translate of the image of a closed subvariety of the $\overline{K}/k$-trace of $B$ defined over $k$ by a torsion point of $B$ (cf. \S~\ref{specialsub}).
+where $G_{X}$ is the stabilizer of $X$ (cf. \S~\ref{specialsub}).
 Note that if there is a place $v$ at which $A$ is totally degenerate, then the notion of special subvarieties coincides with that of torsion subvarieties since the $\overline{K}/k$-trace is trivial.
 We will see that any special subvariety has dense small points (cf. Corollary~\ref{special-small}).
 Our geometric Bogomolov conjecture insists that the converse should hold true:

-\begin{Conjecture} [cf. Conjecture~\ref{GBC} and Remark~\ref{higherdim}] Let $K$ be a function field.
+\begin{Conjecture} [cf. Conjecture~\ref{GBC} ] Let $K$ be a function field.
 Let all $A$, $L$ and $X$ be as above.
 Then there exists an $\epsilon > 0$ such that $X (\epsilon ; L)$ is not Zariski dense in $X$ unless $X$ is a special subvariety. \end{Conjecture}

 For an irreducible closed subvariety $X \subset A$ and a place $v$ of $\overline{K}$, we can define an integer $b (X_{v})$, called the dimension of abelian part of $X_{v}$ (cf. \S~\ref{abpt}).
-We do not give its definition here because it is a little complicated, but we like to explain what it is in the case where $A_{v}$ is the product of an abelian variety $B$ with good reduction and a totally degenerate abelian variety: if $\alpha : A_{v} \to B$ is the projection, then $b(X_{v})$ coincides with $\dim \alpha (X)$.
+We do not give its definition here because it is a little bit complicated, but let us describe what it is in the case where $A_{v}$ is the product of an abelian variety $B$ with good reduction and a totally degenerate abelian variety; if $\alpha : A_{v} \to B$ is the projection, then $b(X_{v})$ coincides with $\dim \alpha (X)$.

 We can see that if there is a place $v$ with $\dim (X / G_{X}) > b ((X / G_{X})_{v})$, then $X$ is not a special subvariety (cf. Proposition~\ref{compprop} (1)).
-Hence if our conjecture holds true, then such an $X$ should not have dense small points.
+Hence if our conjecture holds true, then such an $X ( \epsilon ; L)$ should not be dense in $X$ for some $\epsilon > 0$.
 In fact, we will show the following result as our main theorem of this paper:

 \begin{Theorem} [cf. Theorem~\ref{maintheorem} ] Assume that there exists a place $v$ such that $\dim (X / G_{X}) > b ((X / G_{X})_{v})$.
 Then $X (\epsilon ; L)$ is not Zariski dense for some $\epsilon > 0$. \end{Theorem}